Product-to-user notifications seem easy, right? Integrate an email or push service, and you are done.

 Not implementing a suppression list

-Consequence: Getting banned on SES, Twilio, SendGrid, MailGun, or similar
+Consequence: Increased bounces and risk of getting banned on SES, Twilio, SendGrid, MailGun, or similar

 Let's understand two simple concepts first: